Disgusting

 8—Not wealthy”

-“Reasons why black women do not and will not get bids: Y’all are aesthetically unpleasing to the eye both for activities and the fraternity men we associate with.”
+And these were just a few out of a vicious list of 10.“Reasons why black women do not and will not get bids: Y’all are aesthetically unpleasing to the eye both for activities and the fraternity men we associate with.”

 “American fraternity and sorority life is one of both deep racial segregation and inequality,” Matthew Hughey, an associate professor of sociology at the University of Connecticut, told The Daily Beast.
 Hughey is an expert on the persistent petty racism permeating white sororities.
 “The hashtag #BlackatSMU reflects and illuminates many of the realities of that segregation and inequality, whereby the mechanisms of racial discrimination against black students are laid bare for many in the public, or at least those on Twitter, to see.”